 Eaton realized how little advocacy for Dupuytren existed, even though it will affect as many as one in four adults (the rates are significantly lower for women until patients reach their 80s).
 “Even some doctors haven’t heard of it,” says Eaton.
 “By the time they get a diagnosis, most patients have seen two or more doctors about it.”

-When he launched the Dupuytren Foundation in 2008, Eaton’s original goal was to spread awareness about the disease but he soon pivoted to fundraising for research.
+When he launched the Dupuytren Foundation in 2008, Eaton’s original goal was to spread awareness about the disease but he soon pivoted to fundraising for research so that he would be able to afford things like the right scientific equipment that he might need.
 He believes a big part of the problem is that Dupuytren is regarded as a surgical disease, not a medical one.
 “The goal for surgeons is to fix an existing problem,” he says.
 “The goal for medical doctors is to prevent a future problem.
 With chronic disease research, you have to be able to predict what’s going to happen to someone in the early stages.
 If you only have complications of disease to judge whether you prevented a problem, that makes research ineffective and expensive.”

 With other common diseases, doctors have signposts to watch for as they go along.
 High cholesterol can point to a future heart problem if left untreated.
 Blood tests can identify Crohn’s.
 “The goal of this organization is to do the research needed to develop a blood test for Dupuytren,” says Eaton.
 “That’s the missing link for developing preventive treatments.”